LibEMG/libemg/docs/source/examples/snake_example/snake.md

             self.move_snake()
 ```

-Now let's look at how we can move the snake using EMG-based input.
-As our library streams all classification decisions over UDP, we need to set up a socket listening on the specified port and IP.
+Converting the keyboard version to leverage EMG-based control required a simple modification.
+As LibEMG streams all classification decisions over UDP, we set up a socket listening on the specified port and IP.
 By default, the OnlineEMGClassifier streams at `port:12346` and `ip:'127.0.0.1'`.
 ```Python
 # Socket for reading EMG
 self.sock = socket.socket(socket.AF_INET, socket.SOCK_DGRAM)
 self.sock.bind(('127.0.0.1', 12346))
 ```

 After setting up the socket, moving the snake is almost identical to using key presses.
-Instead of looking for a specific key press, however, we check for the predicted class label and map that to a direction.
-For example, we have mapped 0-down, 1-up, 3-right, and 4-left.
-Otherwise, the code to handle the snake movement is nearly identical.
+Instead of looking for a specific key press, the predicted class label is mapped to a direction.
+For example, the mappings from predictions to controls are 0 (Hand Close)-down, 1 (Hand Open)-up, 3 (Wrist Extension)-right, and 4 (Wrist Flexion)-left.
+Note that the snake only moves when a prediction is made by the EMG Classifier.
 ```Python
 def handle_emg(self):
     data, _ = self.sock.recvfrom(1024)